Emilie Grenier graduated in 2013, she now works as a narrative designer.

 Disquiet Luxurians explored alternative trends for the production and consumption of rare and luxurious objects.
 It led me to propose a new definition of the current state of luxury, one which (re)places most emphasis on meaning, craft and provenance.

 The resulting collection focused on the material feldspar – the world’s most prevalent mineral which makes up 60% of the Earth’s crust.
-In designing a scenario in which it gains uniqueness, I transformed this otherwise meaningless rock into a series of post-luxurian artifacts, and in doing so challenged the gilded concept of rarity.
+In designing a scenario in which it gains uniqueness, I transformed this otherwise meaningless rock into a series of post-luxurian artefacts, and in doing so challenged the gilded concept of rarity.

 I interpret ‘material futures’ as an open-ended interrogation.
 In itself, the term commands debate and tinkering.
 Stemming from both academic and design/making perspectives, it suggests the pursuit of less tangible systems to be brought into reality.
 It advocates new types of collaborations and proposes a new interface between disciplines previously closed off from one another.